Rodents & Pests

 Rats, mice, mosquitoes, ticks and fleas can all carry serious diseases.
 Other pests, such as cockroaches and bed bugs, can be serious nuisances.

-The Snohomish Health District provides information on the control of rats and insects, known as “vectors.”
+The Snohomish County Health provides information on the control of rats and insects, known as “vectors.”

 Getting Rid of Rats & Mice

 Rats and mice are attracted by trash piles, open garbage cans, pet food and pet manure (poop).
 Quick fixes like traps and poison may help, but long-term changes throughout your neighborhood are best:

 - Eliminate food sources such as compost piles or outside pet food.
 Bird feeders should be on poles and seed in trays that rats can't reach.
 If a squirrel can reach the bird feeder, so can a rat.

 - Keep garbage can lids closed tightly.

 - Pick up fruits and vegetables in your yard.

 - Remove shelter such as wood piles, bushes, vines, tall grasses, rockeries, old furniture, appliances, and junk.

 - Rat-proof your basement and sheds by sealing holes or other openings.